jaeyeun97/MusicalStyleTransfer/dissertation/index.md

 If the model uses STFT or CQT, the output matrix is separated into magnitude and phase by calculating the absolute value and the angle of the complex value.
 The magnitude is then $\log$ed and linearly scaled to have a maximum of 1 and minimum of -1.
 This process, as done by GANSynth and DeepVoice, provides a wider variance and prevents gradient explosion from large input values.
 Furthermore, to remove any volume differences between the samples when not using time-frequency analyses, I have normalized the volume of all audio samples used for the datasets using `ffmpeg-normalize` prior to any training.

 Quantization and pitch shift, which are needed for UMTN and other WaveNet based models, are part of the preprocessing pipeline as well.
 Pitch shift is done by `librosa`, on a single random-length interval, chosen within the 25% to 75% mark with respect to the length of the data sample.
-The amount to be shifted was sampled from uniform distribution between 0 and 1. $\mu$-law function needed for quantization was implemented based on equation \ref{eq:mulaw}.
+The amount to be shifted was sampled from uniform distribution between 0 and 1. $\mu$-law function needed for quantization was implemented based on Equation \ref{eq:mulaw}.

 #### Postprocess